🛢️Oil Type & Capacity

 Quick Answer

-The Mercury Mariner uses synthetic motor oil β€” typically 0W-20 for newer models (2010+) or 5W-30 for older ones.
-Capacity varies by engine; check below for your specific year.
+The Mercury Mariner uses synthetic motor oil — typically 0W-20 for newer models (2010+) or 5W-30 for older ones.
+Check your owner's manual for exact capacity — it varies by engine option.
+See the year breakdown below.

 2006-2011